Travel guide

 Why an eSIM for camping

-An eSIM gives you your own internet at the campsite or in your motorhome without fighting with slow Wi-Fi passwords or disconnections when the site is full.
-You install it in a minute, with no physical card to lose, and use it to browse and as a hotspot for the rest of your group.
+An eSIM gives you your own internet at the campground or in your motorhome without the hassle of slow Wi-Fi passwords or disconnections when the site is full.
+You install it in a minute, with no physical card to lose, and you use it for browsing and as a hotspot for the rest of the group.

-Campsite Wi-Fi is often a headache: it works well in the early morning but cuts out as soon as everyone connects at once, and often only reaches the reception, not your pitch.
-With a data eSIM, you forget about that: your connection travels with you, whether the site's network works or not.
-Plus, when you're in a motorhome, you often move from place to place, so relying on each stop's Wi-Fi makes no sense.
-The eSIM is activated from your mobile, with no shipping or waiting, and you can have it ready before leaving home.
+Campground Wi-Fi is often a headache: it works well in the early morning and crashes as soon as everyone connects at once, and often only reaches reception, not your pitch.
+With a data eSIM, you forget about all that: your connection travels with you, whether the site's network works or not.
+Plus, when you're in a motorhome, you move frequently, so relying on the Wi-Fi at each stop doesn't make sense.
+The eSIM activates from your phone, with no shipping or waiting, and you can have it ready before you leave home.
 If you've never used one, start with our guide on how to install an eSIM and you'll be connected in a minute.

 Photo: Kampus Production · Pexels

-The eSIM uses local operator antennas, so wherever there's mobile coverage, you'll have internet, even if there's no Wi-Fi.
-In rural or mountain areas, the signal might drop, just as it would with any SIM, but many eSIMs connect to the best available network at each location.
+The eSIM uses local operators' antennas, so wherever there's mobile coverage, you'll have internet, even if there's no Wi-Fi.
+In rural or mountainous areas, the signal might drop, just as it would with any SIM, but many eSIMs connect to the best available network at each location.

-This is the most concerning point on a road trip through nature, and rightly so.
-No eSIM invents coverage where no antenna reaches: if you're in an isolated valley without a signal, there will be no data.
-But the advantage over a fixed local card is that many travel eSIMs can switch between several operators in the country, choosing the one with the best coverage in each area.
+This is the biggest concern on a road trip through nature, and rightly so.
+No eSIM invents coverage where no antenna reaches: if you're in an isolated valley with no signal, there will be no data.
+But the advantage over a fixed local SIM card is that many travel eSIMs can switch between several operators in the country, sticking with the one that provides the best coverage in each area.
 This helps on secondary roads and in small towns.
-Still, plan ahead: check where there's coverage on your route before heading into remote areas and download offline maps just in case.
-To accurately calculate your connection on long journeys, our guide on eSIM for a road trip in Europe, with route-by-route coverage tips, will be useful.
+Still, plan ahead: check where there is coverage on your route before heading into remote areas and download offline maps just in case.
+To understand exactly what happens with the signal when you cross from one country to another without realizing it, it's good to understand what data roaming is and why an eSIM avoids it altogether.

-Tip: in areas with poor signal, place the mobile acting as a hotspot near a window or at the highest point of the caravan.
-A few centimeters can make the difference between browsing or not.
+Tip: In areas with poor signal, place the phone acting as a hotspot near a window or at the highest point of the caravan.
+A few inches can make the difference between browsing or not.

 Sharing internet with the whole caravan

-With a single eSIM in one mobile, you can create a hotspot and connect all the phones, tablets, and laptops of the entire group.
-It's the most practical way to provide internet to the whole caravan without paying for a line per person.
+With a single eSIM in one phone, you can create a hotspot and connect all the group's phones, tablets, and laptops.
+It's the most practical way to provide internet to the entire caravan without paying for a line per person.

 Photo: RDNE Stock project · Pexels